xmindltd/xmind-sdk-js/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/36420399770547e4825f0657eb29118b)](https://www.codacy.com/app/danielsss/xmind-sdk-js?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=xmindltd/xmind-sdk-js&amp;utm_campaign=Badge_Grade)
 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/36420399770547e4825f0657eb29118b)](https://www.codacy.com/app/danielsss/xmind-sdk-js?utm_source=github.com&utm_medium=referral&utm_content=xmindltd/xmind-sdk-js&utm_campaign=Badge_Coverage)

+# Preparing

 # XMind-sdk-js

 [The most popular mind mapping software.](https://www.xmind.net)

 The [`xmind-sdk-js`](https://github.com/xmindltd/xmind-sdk-js) is an official library that implemented a lot of functions as same as the UI client. if you use UI client, you already know how to use this library.

-In order to use, there is a very important concept you should know that is everything is component and each of component should have a unique title.
+In order to use, there is a very important concept you should know that is everything is component and each of component has a unique **topicId**.

 All of the components will be connected like a Map-Tree.